matteematt/slack-rota/README.md

 ## Limitations

 This script was fairly speedily thrown together so there is fairly limited functionality.
-It would be good to improve these in the future
+It would be good to improve the script with these features in the future:

 ### Multi Squad Setup